tobiakinde/221cmpt/labs/lab-2/venv.md

 ## Lab #2 - Pip & Virtual Environments
 ### Pre-Lab
+**IMPORTANT:** To complete this lab, Windows users will need to install Python if it is not already installed: https://www.python.org/downloads/

+1. Open your `cmpt221` repository in Github and click `sync fork` > `update branch`

-Open your `cmpt221` repository in VSCode and open your terminal.
+2. Open your `cmpt221` repository in VSCode and open your terminal.
 Please refer to README.md for instructions on how to do this.

-**IMPORTANT:** To complete this lab, Windows users will need to install Python if it is not already installed: https://www.python.org/downloads/

-**Note**: If you are a Windows user, I strongly recommend using bash/git bash instead of powershell.
+3. In your terminal, issue a git switch to switch to the main branch:
+    ```bash
+    # switch to main branch
+    git switch main
+    ```
+4. Issue a git pull to pull any changes from your remote repository into your local repository
+    ```bash
+    git pull --no-edit
+    ```
+5. Create a branch for lab 2
+    ```bash
+    git checkout -b "lab-2"
+    ```

 ### Lab
 **PIP**: Pip is installed with Python and enables us to install packages in our programs that aren't already included with Python by default.
 When you install packages with Pip, they're installed _globally_, which means they are available to all the projects you create _on your computer_.